2026 SSB Breakout Meeting

 The Importance of Natural History Collections

-A picture of a boy visiting the LSU Museum of Natural Science.
+A picture of bird specimens on a tray in the LSU Museum of Natural Science.

 Program Overview